vimeo/laravel/README.md

 // Wanna use a facade?
 Vimeo::uploadImage('/videos/123/images', '/home/aaron/bar.png', true);
 ```
 This package gives you an easy way to handle [Vimeo](https://developer.vimeo.com/apps) configuration keys like client identifier and secret.
-It comes with a Facade and a contract that you can integrate within your project.
+The package includes a Facade and a contract which you can integrate within your project.
 Happy coding!

 ## Installation
 Require this package in your `composer.json` and update composer.